signauth/signauth/README.md

 ## Example

-__The code is not working code.
+__The code below is not working code.
 It is to give you an idea.
 For real code take a look at [SignAuth React/Express Boilerplate](https://github.com/signauth/signauth-react-express-boilerplate).__

 In the browser when the user puts `userid` and `password` you should call a first time the API to get a challenge for that user.